Yelp/pyramid_zipkin/docs/source/configuring_zipkin.rst

 zipkin.host
 ~~~~~~~~~~~~~~~~~~
-    The host ip that the zipkin trace will include in its report.
+    The host ip that is used for zipkin spans.

 zipkin.port
 ~~~~~~~~~~~~~~~~~~
-    The port that the zipkin trace will include in its report.
+    The port that is used for zipkin spans.

 zipkin.stream_name